2016 United States House of Representatives elections in Florida: District 21

-Democrat Ted Deutch has represented the district since being elected in 2012.
+Democrat Ted Deutch had represented the district since being elected in 2012.
 He previously represented the 19th district from 2010 to 2013, prior to the decennial redistricting.
 Deutch considered running for the U.S. Senate, but decided to run for re-election instead.
 If Deutch had run for Senate, State Senator Joseph Abruzzo was interested in running for this seat.

-As a result of 2015's statewide redistricting, incumbent Deutch effectively swapped seats with Lois Frankel, the current incumbent of the 22nd District.
-Deutch will seek election to the 22nd District seat while Frankel seeks election to District 21.
+As a result of 2015's statewide redistricting, incumbent Deutch effectively swapped seats with Lois Frankel, then incumbent of the 22nd District.
+Deutch would seek election to the 22nd District seat while Frankel sought election to District 21.